Akshat-Gangwar/Image_Segmentation_and_Captioning/README.md

 # Image_Segmentation_and_Captioning
 This is a Machine learning project I made during an internship.
-It uses CNN and LSTM
+It is a transformer based model which uses Vision Transformer